mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 This shows a very strong difference in survival based on gender.
 Female passengers had a much higher survival rate than male passengers.

+#### Survival Rate by Passenger Class

+The next EDA step was to compare survival rates across the three passenger classes.

+The Titanic dataset uses:

+- `1` = First Class
+- `2` = Second Class
+- `3` = Third Class

+The graph shows:

+- First Class survival rate: approximately **63%**
+- Second Class survival rate: approximately **47%**
+- Third Class survival rate: approximately **24%**

+This shows a clear relationship between passenger class and survival.
+Passengers in First Class had the highest survival rate, while passengers in Third Class had the lowest survival rate.

+#### Age Distribution

+The next EDA step was to analyze the age distribution of Titanic passengers.

+A **histogram** was used because age is a continuous numerical value rather than a category.

+The histogram uses `bins=20`, which means the complete age range is divided into 20 intervals.
+Matplotlib automatically identifies the minimum and maximum values in the `Age` column and divides that range into equal-sized groups.

+From the graph:

+- Most passengers were approximately between 20 and 40 years old.
+- The number of passengers generally decreases as age increases.
+- There were fewer elderly passengers compared with younger and middle-aged passengers.
+- A noticeable spike appears around the late 20s.

+The spike around the late 20s is partly because missing `Age` values were earlier replaced with the median age.
+This caused many passengers to have the same age value after data cleaning.